spack/spack/lib/spack/docs/environments.rst

 .. admonition:: Re-concretization of user specs

-   When concretizing specs together the entire set of specs will be re-concretized after any addition of new user specs, to ensure that the environment remains consistent.
+   When concretizing specs *together* or *together where possible* the entire set of specs will be re-concretized after any addition of new user specs, to ensure that the environment remains consistent / minimal.
 When instead the specs are concretized separately only the new specs will be re-concretized after any addition.

 ^^^^^^^^^^^^^